 - 1 1/2 cups fresh or frozen peas no need to thaw

-Remove the second batch of browned beef to the plate with the first batch.
-Add the remaining tablespoon olive oil and the onion to the Instant Pot.
-Cook, stirring occasionally, until the onion begins to soften and browns, about 6 minutes.
+- Remove the second batch of browned beef to the plate with the first batch.
+Add the remaining tablespoon of olive oil and the onion to the Instant Pot.
+Cook, stirring occasionally, until the onion begins to soften and brown, about 6 minutes.

-Close and seal the Instant Pot.
+- Close and seal the Instant Pot.
 Cook on high pressure for 35 minutes, then allow the pressure to release naturally for 10 minutes.
-Vent to release any remaining pressure, then carefully open the lid.
+Vent the steam valve to release any remaining pressure, then carefully open the lid.
 Remove and discard the bay leaf.

 - **To make the recipe Whole30/Paleo compliant, swap arrowroot for the cornstarch and omit the Worcestershire (you can splash in some coconut aminos for extra flavor instead if you like).

 Join today and start saving your favorite recipes